Table of contents

 FROM employees;

-1. This would result in a new column called full_name containing the concatenated strings of first_name and last_name with a space in between.
+with a space in between.
 Adjust the column and table names based on your specific database schema.